RajNakkiran/react-samples/text-search/README.md

 `npm start`

- This will open the application in the default browser and you will the final version. ( See below how to review )
+ This will open the application in the default browser and you will see the final version. ( See below how to review older versions)

 ## How to Test ?

 `npm test`